oieduardorabelo/webpack-commonschunkplugin-dynamic-splitting/README.md

-# Webpack Commonschunkplugin Dynamic Splitting
+# Webpack CommonsChunkPlugin Dynamic Splitting

 This is a solid example of using CommonsChunkPlugin to dynamic split code from a "entry" key,